-We are a small animal practice in Reading, first established as part of the Nine Mile Veterinary Group set up in 1985.
+We are a group of small animal practices in the Cotswolds, first established in the 1820's.
 We are passionate about animal care and our skilled team of veterinarians and vet nurses are dedicated to providing the highest quality care for your animals.
-Because we love animals and strive to provide excellent continuity of care, we are open six days a week and have access to 24-hour emergency care.
-For your added convenience, there’s free parking for clients at our surgeries.

 Jordan qualified in 2014 with a diploma.
 Since then she has gained experience through being a head nurse in a first opinion practice but also through locuming in various different practices and referrals hospitals.
 Jordan has spent some time volunteering and enjoys raising money for various different animal charities.
 Within practice she loves working with all animals but has a special interest in elderly patients and in small pets such as rabbits and guinea pigs.
 Her main interests within nursing are emergency and critical care cases and anaesthesia and theatre work.
 Jordan and her boyfriend own five pets that have all been rescued from work: two dogs named George and Flossy, two cats named Kali and Charlie, and a rabbit named Fluffy.
 Outside of work Jordan is apart of a salsa team and also enjoys spending time with her large family and catching up with friends.